amandapacchacommunity/Project4/README.md

 The purpose of this repository is to provide decision-ready insights on:

-- advancement compensation competitiveness
+- donor portfolio structure and segmentation
-- fundraising staff retention and attrition risk
+- portfolio coverage across fundraising staff
-- donor portfolio distribution and staff coverage
+- fundraising staff retention and stability
-- role alignment across fundraising functions
+- campaign and membership retention indicators
-- relationship between staffing structure and fundraising expectations
+- donor engagement patterns across a three-year period
-- leadership recommendations grounded in comparative and operational analysis
+- leadership recommendations grounded in operational analysis

-This analysis is intended to help leadership assess whether the current Advancement structure is sustainable, competitive, and aligned with fundraising strategy.
+This project is intended to help leadership assess whether the current Advancement structure is sustainable, whether donor coverage is appropriately distributed, and where retention or engagement risks may exist.

 ---